How to Become a Software Engineer

 Software engineering generally can be broken down into two main specializations: applications and systems development.
 As you look to a new career in software engineering, it’s worth considering whether you see yourself focusing on a smaller niche within those larger specializations.

 Software Engineers can find jobs with a greater or lesser focus on things like full stack web development, DevOps (which combines software development and information technology operations), or systems maintenance.

-Other aspiring or working Software Engineers explore the various certifications that can give a boost in the software engineering job search.
-Some popular certifications include the Certified Secure Software Lifecycle Professional from (ISC)², the Certified Software Development Professional from the IEEE Computer Society, and the Institute of Certification of Computing Professionals' Certified Software Engineer.
+Other aspiring Software Engineers explore the various certifications that can give a boost in the software engineering job search.
+Some popular software engineering courses include the Certified Secure Software Lifecycle Professional from (ISC)², the Certified Software Development Professional from the IEEE Computer Society, and the Institute of Certification of Computing Professionals’ Certified Software Engineer.